``

 "from her broken-hearted sister, Maggie"

-There were also tributes from the Kent Mine Workers, Tilmanstone branch, from the caves, from the "King William IV", from "The Crypt", and her "old pals" and "dear pal" amongst the flowers.
+There were also tributes from the Kent Mine Workers, Tilmanstone branch, from the caves, from the "King William IV", from "The Crypt", and her "old pals" and "dear pal" amongst the flowers

 Dyer, S. J.

-Three of his children predeceased him: Rene, who died on 18th October 1933, Leslie, 20th March 1930, and Hilda, 15th May 1910.
+Three of his children predeceased him: Rene, who died on 18 October 1933, Leslie, 20 March 1930, and Hilda, 15 May 1910.
 He also had sons, Sid and George, and married children, Ted, Cyril, and Elsie.
+Elsie was married to Walter Nadin, landlord of The Crown, which once stood at the bottom of Military Hill, and then The Falcon, once on the corner of Bridge Street, Dover.
+Cyril was stationed in Dover during the war, and worked up on the cliff tops as part of the anti-aircraft corps

-Copyright 2006/7/8 © Marilyn Stephenson-Knight.
+Copyright 2006-21 © Marilyn Stephenson-Knight.
 All Rights Reserved